Wednesday, 26 December 2012

 Mary, my Scots bluebell.

 Of the children, who give their all in this recording, I have some short biographical details.
-Joy Clara Kennerley Rumford (1901-1976) married Major Claude Harold Cross (1882-1944) in 1928 but I don't think they had any children; Roy Kennerley Rumford (1904-1923) had a promising career as a cricketer but died young from meningitis; and Victor Ian Kennerley Rumford (1906-1934) emigrated to Salisbury, Rhodesia in 1920s to make his living in farming, he sadly took his own life in 1934.
+Joy Clara Kennerley Rumford (1901-1976) married Major Claude Harold Cross (1882-1944) in 1928 but I don't think they had any children; Roy Kennerley Rumford (1904-1923) had a promising career as a cricketer but died young from meningitis; and Victor Ian Kennerley Rumford (1906-1934) emigrated to Salisbury, Rhodesia in the late 1920s to make his living in farming, he sadly took his own life there.

 Label from October-December 1909